Hometown: Richmond, VA

 University of Missouri

 Sworn In: January 3, 2013

-Tim Kaine has helped people throughout his life as a missionary, civil rights lawyer, teacher and elected official.
-He is one of 30 people in American history to have served as a Mayor, Governor and United States Senator.
+Tim Kaine has helped people throughout his life as a missionary, civil rights lawyer, teacher, and elected official.
+He is one of a few dozen people in American history to have served as a Mayor, Governor and United States Senator.

-Tim was elected to the Senate in 2012 as a can-do optimist skilled in bringing people together across old lines of party, race or region.
-In the Senate, he serves on the Armed Services, Budget, Foreign Relations, and Health, Education, Labor, and Pensions Committees.
-He is Ranking Member of the Armed Services Readiness Subcommittee and the Foreign Relations Subcommittee on Near East, South Asia, Central Asia, and Counterterrorism.
+Tim was elected to the Senate in 2012 as a can-do optimist skilled in bringing people together across old lines of party, race, or region.

 Tim has spent his time in the Senate focused on improving the lives of Virginians.
 He has made boosting job opportunities for everyone a top priority.
 As co-chair of the bipartisan Career and Technical Education (CTE) Caucus, Tim focuses on expanding access to job-training programs to ensure that students of all ages are prepared with the skills they need for the jobs of the modern economy.
 Tim has helped lead efforts in the Senate to reduce unemployment for military families and veterans.